vin-ce/digital-garden-notes/live/E - Simulations are lower resolution gestural reproductions of reality.md

 date: 2020-08-09
 ---

-[[D - Simulation|Simulations]] by definition are recreations of some input reality.
+[[D - Simulation|Simulations]] are, by definition, recreations of some [[D - Inputs and Outputs|input]] reality.

-We can think of 'lower resolution' in two senses:
-1. We are unable to perceive what's outside of what we can perceive (thinking in the 4th dimension visually, for example)
-2. We don't have access to the full spectrum of what we can perceive.
+They seek to reproduce the real thing as much as possible, but are 'lower resolution' because they lack, on a fundamental level, something that the real thing has.

-In our current state, we are unable to completely recreate reality in all its complexity on a computer, where most simulations happen.
-In other uses of the term, like 'simulating' a particular scenario or situation, it's still a lower resolution 'mock' version of the real thing (in the second sense).
-While it's attempting to be as close to it as possible, it is still 'not the real thing', hence a simulation of it.
+Think of how computers are often attempting to 'simulate' something, whether it be conversations, paper or scenarios and situations.
+In our current state, we are unable to completely recreate reality in all its complexity on a computer, and so it stays as a lower res 'mock'.
+However, various features of it are computer-specific, for example a web browser isn't a 'simulation' of anything[^Parts of it could be, like the bookmark, but the browser in its entirety becomes its own thing].

-It becomes real when all of its elements and complexity is at play, [[E - When a simulation reaches the complexity of that which it's simulating, it transcends onto the same plane of existence|thus graduating being simply a simulation]].
-This could be the impact it has on the person doing the simulating etc, although it's heavily debatable.
-See the definition note in the first line for more discussion.
+It becomes real (no longer a simulation) when [[E - When a simulation reaches the complexity of that which it's simulating, it transcends onto the same plane of existence|all of its elements and complexity are at play]], or when we can no longer differentiate between the real and the simulated (see *[[D - Simulation|Simulation]]* for more discussion).

 ---